 One of the central differences between the Shokz OpenRun Pro 2 and the previous Shokz OpenRun Pro Bone Conduction is the addition of a dynamic driver; it works in concert with the bone conduction tech found in the last generation to reduce the vibrating sensations associated with bone conduction headsets.
 The OpenRun Pro 2 also swaps out the brand's proprietary charging connection for a more universal USB-C port.
 Shokz isn't the sole option for bone conduction, and the IP68-rated Mojawa Run Plus is considerably more waterproof.
 Still, we're in an era with an embarrassment of riches for wireless audio without isolation.
 Unique options like the Bose Ultra Open Earbuds are very stable 'cuffs’ that clip onto your earlobes for audio on the run, though the OpenRun Pro 2 are possibly slightly more resilient to drops, owing to the internal metal frame and silicone exterior.
 For the value-driven athlete, the Anker Soundcore C30i are another 'cuff' style pair of earbuds that are more portable than the Shokz, but the mic performance is worse.

-If you want a more versatile option that can accompany you to the gym or the office, consider noise isolating earbuds with transparency modes, some of which are our picks for the best wireless earbuds for running.
-If you prefer the security of a wraparound design, try best neckband headphones.
+If you want a more versatile option that can accompany you to the gym or the office, consider noise-isolating earbuds with transparency modes, some of which are our picks for the best headphones for running.
+If you prefer the security of a wraparound design, try the best neckband headphones.
 Lastly, if bone conduction isn't your preference, check out the best over-ear headphones for working out.

 The Shokz OpenRun Pro 2 carries on the same flexible silicone wraparound shape as the brand's previous headsets but with a combination of bone conduction and dynamic drivers on the inside.
 Rather than fitting in-ears like a conventional set of neckband earbuds, like the Beats Flex Wireless, the Shokz drivers rest in front of your ears.
-It comes in two sizes: Standard, which is meant for most people, and Mini, to accommodate youth and folks with smaller heads.
+It comes in two sizes: Standard, for most people, and Mini, for youth and folks with smaller heads.

-Our Standard-sized 'Black' model looks more like a matte charcoal with darker, black, glossy plastic accents and contrasting white logos on the sides.
+Our Standard-sized 'Black' model looks more like a matte charcoal, with darker, glossy black plastic accents and contrasting white logos on the sides.
 Other colorways include monochromatic 'Silver' and 'Orange' models.
-The brand also has endorsement variants like the 'Kipchoge Co-branded Edition’ named after the marathoner Eliud Kipchoge, which comes in white with a gradient of orange accents, and a 'Boston Marathon Co-branded Edition' that adds a unicorn logo on one side with a white frame and accents in a yellow-to-blue gradient.
+The brand also offers endorsement variants, such as the 'Kipchoge Co-branded Edition,' named after the marathoner Eliud Kipchoge, which comes in white with a gradient of orange accents, and the 'Boston Marathon Co-branded Edition,' which adds a unicorn logo on one side, a white frame, and yellow-to-blue gradient accents.

 The headset is very comfortable.
 It's lightweight, and because one of the properties of silicone is that it adjusts to your body temperature, you won't notice an overheated or cold headset resting on you.
 Because the headset leaves your ears open, there's no risk of a plugged-in-ear sensation either.
 Since the headset stays put by going over your ears and placing pressure in front of your ears, this could become uncomfortable, but it also depends on how much the headset stretches to fit you.
 Similarly, it could fit too loosely, in which case, the Mini size may suit you best.